aboavobr/ABOAVOBR/RaspberryPi/README.md

 You can choose whatever port you like, but it has to be mapped to 5000 to match with the configuration of the REST API.
 You also have to specify a device as the container can not access the devices otherwise except when run in privileged mode.
-**Your device might be different than the example specified here.**
+**Your device might be different than the example specified here.
+Use the tty command to check your device.**

 Last but not least in case you want to do some debugging on the device youc an also run it in foreground mode to observe the logs: